-Proof of age and relationship must be provided for all household members under age 18.

-The pre-application and application update must be signed by all household members over age 18.
+Proof of age and relationship must be provided for all household members under the age of 18.
+The pre-application and application update must be signed by all household members over the age of 18.

-VIII.
-Preference Categories for Admission

-Preferences and Priorities
+VIII Preference Categories for Admission Preferences and Priorities